 1. Scratch & other visual programming languages:

-Best of all, their simplicity gets kids excited about coding!
+Best of all, the simplicity of Scratch gets kids excited about coding!
 Visual programming languages can be used to make interactive stories, games, and animations.

 - Visual learners